 As I pointed out on a Facebook comment, diets of any type can be socially isolating.
 One of the reasons for the success of diet programs like Weight Watchers is that friends often do them together.
 Some of the power of the cleanse and detox fad, driven by celerbrity endorsement, is that it is popular and socially acceptable, something that friends can undertake together.
 Now, is taking a negative and socially unacceptable behavior like anorexia and disguising it with a fancy "cleanse diet" label to make it socially acceptable the same thing as taking something that people do anyway but sometimes find isolating, and choosing a mode that is less isolating?
 Dieting is somewhat stymatized in our society, and many people compare yo-yo dieting to anorexia or an eating disorder.
 But dieting itself is nowhere near as stigmatizing as an eating disorder.

 Others invoke a slippery slope, saying yoyo dieting inevitably leads to an eating disorder.
-Dieting behaviors can be a 'slippery slope' towards eating disorders, but to generally declare that anyone who engages in a particular diet trend is on their way to an eating disorder, or has one, is just as alarmist as food-fear mongers preaching about toxins in our food.
+Dieting behaviors can morph into eating disorders but to generally declare that anyone who engages in a particular diet trend is on their way to an eating disorder, or has one, is just as alarmist as food-fear mongers preaching about toxins in our food.

 Many cultures make it a regular practice to fast.
 For example, Ramadan is a month of fasting for Muslims, a time to remember the suffering of the poor and to appreciate what God has given you.
 This is but one example of cultural or religious fasting.
 Buddhist monks fast daily, from noon to dawn.
 And there is a long history of Christian fasting, which today varies from church to church.
 Examples are Advent and Lent in the Catholic church, which today means eating less food in general, and abstaining from meat and meat products.